Frances Stevenson

-Frances Lloyd George, Countess Lloyd-George of Dwyfor, (née Stevenson; 7 October 1888 – 5 December 1972) was the mistress, personal secretary, confidante and second wife of British Prime Minister David Lloyd George.
+Frances Lloyd George, Countess Lloyd-George of Dwyfor, (née Stevenson; 7 October 1888 – 5 December 1972) was a British woman who was the mistress, personal secretary, confidante and second wife of British Prime Minister David Lloyd George.

 Early life

-Frances Louise Stevenson was born in London.
-She was the daughter of a Lowland Scottish father and a mother of mixed French and Italian extraction.
-She was educated at Clapham High School, where in the fifth form she had made friends with Mair, Lloyd George's oldest daughter, and then at Royal Holloway College where she studied Classics.
+Louise Frances Stevenson was born in Kennington, then in Surrey, the daughter of John Stevenson (1858–1946) and Louise Augustine Armanino (1868–1945), of mixed French and Italian extraction.
+John's father John (1818–77) had been born in Douglas, Lanarkshire.
+She was educated at Clapham High School, where in the fifth form she had made friends with Mair, Lloyd George's eldest daughter, and then at Royal Holloway College where she studied Classics.

 Governess

 In July 1911, Lloyd George, then Chancellor of the Exchequer, hired Stevenson as a governess for his youngest daughter Megan.
 Lloyd George and Stevenson were soon attracted to each other.
 Although Stevenson, who wanted a conventional marriage and many children, hesitated about becoming the mistress of a married man, she agreed to become Lloyd George's personal secretary on his terms, which included a sexual relationship, in 1913.

 She was created a Commander of the Order of the British Empire in the 1918 New Year Honours and accompanied Lloyd George to the Paris Peace Conference of 1919.
 The delegates were under the impression she was still just his secretary.
 In 1921 she wrote a series of articles about the delegates to the conference for The Sunday Times, which were collected and published by Cassells as Makers of the New World under the pseudonym "One Who Knows Them".
 Stevenson chose the location and supervised the construction of Lloyd George's house Bron-y-de in Churt, Surrey.
 She also arranged and collated Lloyd George's extensive archive of personal and political papers so that he could write his War Memoirs.